 If you suffer injury on the job at a clinic, hospital, nursing home, assisted-living facility or any other healthcare setting in South Carolina, you should seek help from Joye Law Firm without delay.
 We will take immediate steps to protect your legal rights, and we will pursue all compensation that you are due.

-Workers’ Compensation for Healthcare Workers in South Carolina
+Workers’ Compensation for Nurses and Healthcare Workers in SC

 The South Carolina workers’ compensation system allows workers who suffer injury or illness on the job to receive benefits that cover their medical bills and replace a portion of the income they may lose due to a temporary or permanent, partial or total disability.
 Even though it may seem like the process of getting workers’ comp benefits is a simple and straightforward one, the reality is different.